How to Prepare For a Ski Trip In a Motorhome

 14. Electric Lead

-Carefully lift up out the snow each morning, helping to avoid freezing.
-It also prevents it getting buried, under fresh snow fall.
+We carefully lift up the electric lead out of the snow each morning, this not only helps to avoid freezing but also prevents the lead getting buried under any fresh snow fall.

-On the protruding plastic windows, melted snow freezes around them and can then break the plastic window itself.
+Any protruding plastic windows can be more problematic in extreme temperatures.
+As melted snow freezes around the window, this can break the plastic window itself.

 16. Be prepared for bad conditions